Get insider access

 Console Compatibility: PC, PlayStation

-Unlike the Audeze Maxwell Wireless, the Logitech G PRO X 2 LIGHTSPEED Wireless don't come in console-specific variants, so they're a good option if you're looking for the best PC gaming headset at this price point (though they will work with PlayStation).
+Unlike the Audeze Maxwell Wireless, the Logitech G PRO X 2 LIGHTSPEED Wireless don't come in console-specific variants, but they're a good option if you're a PC or PlayStation gamer looking for the best gaming headset at this price point.
 Their USB dongle provides a low-latency gaming experience, ensuring that audio and visuals stay in sync.
 They also support Bluetooth, which is a step up from their predecessor.
 However, they can only be connected to one device at a time this way, even if you're also using the dongle or analog cable.

 Their bass-heavy sound makes gameplay feel more exciting without drowning out dialogue.
 Their 97-hour battery life can easily handle many days' worth of gaming before needing a recharge, while their dongle ensures that your audio and visuals stay in sync.
 If you like to game with others, their detachable boom mic also separates your voice from background noise very well, so speech is heard clearly.